goodday123/TaskPortHaxxApp/README.md

 It used to be that having a CoreTrust (therefore TrollStore) bypass does not equal to a jailbreak.
 However, it it now possible to achieve a semi-jailbreak on these (at least until all supported versions for now, 16.7RC and 17.0)
 Read below for more info.

+- Update (2025-12-05): NathanLR 2.0 utilizing this PoC is out.
+You can get it [here](https://ios.cfw.guide/installing-nathanlr/#installing-nathanlr)

 There are many loopholes used in this PoC:
 - Launch Constraint bypass (for iOS 16.0+)
 - Spawn root process from `launchd` without being a platform binary